-G. Isotope R&D and Production (DOE IP)
+7. Isotope R&D and Production (IP)

-Program Website: https://www.energy.gov/science/np/Research/IDPRA or https://science.osti.gov/np/Research/IDPRA
+Program Website: https://science.osti.gov/np/Research/IDPRA

-The mission of the DOE Isotope Program (DOE IP) is to support isotope production and research into novel technologies for production of isotopes to assure availability of critical isotopes that are in short supply to address the needs of the Nation.
-The program lies at the intersection of many scientific communities including nuclear and radiochemistry, nuclear physics, accelerator and reactor science, materials science and engineering, separations science, and nuclear data to name just a few.
-The IP provides facilities and capabilities for the production and/or distribution of research and commercial stable and radioactive isotopes.
-The scientific and technical staff associated with isotope production are also supported.
-Radioactive isotopes and enriched stable isotopes are made available by using unique facilities stewarded by the Isotope Program at Brookhaven National Laboratory, Los Alamos National Laboratory, Argonne National Laboratory, and Oak Ridge National Laboratory.
-The Program also coordinates and supports isotope production at a suite of university, national laboratory, and other federal accelerator and reactor facilities throughout the Nation to promote a reliable supply of isotopes domestically.
+The mission of the DOE Isotope Program (IP) is to make key isotopes more readily available to meet U.S. needs and mitigate U.S. dependence on foreign supplies of isotopes.
+In fulfilling its mission, IP supports isotope production and research into novel technologies for production of isotopes to assure availability of critical isotopes that are in short supply to address the needs of the Nation.
+The Program lies at the intersection of many scientific communities including nuclear and radiochemistry, nuclear physics, accelerator and reactor science, materials science and engineering, separations science, and nuclear data to name just a few.
+The DOE IP supports facilities and capabilities for the production and/or distribution of research and commercial stable and radioactive isotopes, as well as the scientific and technical staff associated with general isotope production and isotope production research.
+Radioactive isotopes and enriched stable isotopes are made available by using unique facilities at Brookhaven National Laboratory, Los Alamos National Laboratory, Argonne National Laboratory, Y-12, Savannah River National Laboratory, Pacific Northwest National Lab, Idaho National Laboratory, University of Missouri Research Reactor, University of Washington Cyclotron and Oak Ridge National Laboratory.
+While not an exhaustive list, five broad topics of interest to the DOE IP R&D portfolio are listed below.
+The topics seek the development of advanced, cost-effective and efficient technologies for producing, processing (including isotopic separations, and the development of biological tracers), extracting, recycling, and distributing isotopes in short supply.
+This includes technologies for production of radioisotopes using reactor and accelerator facilities and new technologies for enriching stable isotopes.
+It is also important to note that workforce development is viewed as an essential component of the Program's R&D portfolio.